-For mums, saving money on everything is always an aim, but sometimes, it’s the hardest thing to do when we want to do the best for our families.
+For mums, finding ways to save money on everything is always an aim, but sometimes, it’s the hardest thing to do when we want to do the best for our families.

 It sucks when we see money down the drain (well, not literally though).
 But, we’ve got some good news for you, mums!

-Here at SAHM, we’ve got you lots of ways to save cash so you don’t have to waste any more money.
+Here at SAHM, we’ve got lots of ways to save money so you don’t have to waste any more money.

 We’ve listed some of them here — and feel free to add more if you have your own ways to save money that you can share with all mums!
 Happy saving!